-Labels shall be affixed to test panels in accordance with clause 9.6.2 The test panels shall then be immersed for 15 minutes +/- 1 minute in the environmentally safe solvent/degreaser that the procurement of the labels was intended to meet or exceed the performance requirements associated with the end objectives of the application.
-At the end of the soaking period, the labels shall be removed from the solvent, and the labels shall be examined immediately to determine compliance to 4.1.1.
-If a test panel has not been specified, smooth plate glass panels approximately 3 by 9 inches in size may be used.
+Labels shall be affixed to test panels in accordance with clause 5.6.2 Determine the chemicals a label is expected to be exposed to during its lifecycle.
+MIL-STD-810G Method 504.1 may be useful in determining militarily relevant chemicals.
+Three labels affixed to test panels shall be immersed for 15 minutes +/- 1 minute in each of the chemicals.
+Labels shall only be used for testing one chemical unless cumulative effects of sequential chemical exposure are of interest.
+At the end of the soaking period, the labels shall be removed from the chemical.
+If the label may be exposed to such, wipe the label with a lint free cloth after removing it from the chemical.
+Rinse chemical residue from the label.
+Examine the label to determine compliance to clause 4.1.1.1.
+After the chemical exposure, perform verification of the test labels as stated in clause 5.2 to determine any degradation of the bar code.
+Determine the adhesion strength as stated in clause 5.6.3.
+If a test panel has not been specified, smooth plate glass panels may be used.
+Labels affixed to microscope slides placed in slide staining jars allow for immersion in a chemical where the jar can be capped.

-Adhesion tests for labels exposed to detergents

-Test labels and test panels shall be prepared as specified in 9.6.2.
-The test panels shall then be immersed for 15 minutes +/- 1 minute in a solution of 20 grams of detergent powder (laboratory or hospital grade), dissolved in 1,000 ml of distilled water.
-The detergent solution shall be at a temperature of 120 degrees F +/- 10 degrees F during the soaking period.
-At the end of the soaking period, the labels shall be removed from the detergent, and the labels shall be examined immediately to determine compliance to 4.1.1.

-Additional Label Conditioning Tests for Labels that are Required to Withstand the Printed Circuit Board Process
+Additional Label Conditioning Tests for Labels Required to Withstand the Printed Circuit Board Process

-The tests described in the subsections below represent a baseline to approximate the performance of pressure-sensitive labels in a variety of application processes.
+The tests described in the subsections below represent a baseline to approximate the performance of labels in a variety of application processes.
 These tests are not intended to precisely duplicate the processes encountered in a manufacturing environment.
 To precisely predict the performance of the label it is recommended to test the process used in the intended manufacturing application.
+At the end of the test, perform verification of the test labels as stated in clause 5.2 to determine any degradation of the bar code.
+Examine the label to determine compliance to clause 4.1.1.1.
+Adhesion strength may also be measured as described in clause 5.6.3.

-Short Term 260 Degrees Celsius –High Temp - for Bottom Side Labels for Printed Circuit Boards
+Short Term 500 Degrees F –High Temp - for Bottom Side Labels for Printed Circuit Boards

-This test applies only to labels applied to the bottom side of printed circuit boards that are intended to withstand wavesolder processes.
-Place six labeled, printed ASTM D1000 test panels in an oven maintained at 260 degrees Celsius (500 degrees Fahrenheit).
-After seven minutes, remove the printed test panels and allow them to cool to room temperature.
-Within one to three hours, measure the bar code print quality of the labels in accordance with Section 4.1.1.2 or as appropriate.
-Determine the adhesion strength by measuring the adhesive strength of at least 3 test labels using a crosshead tensile tester making a 90-degree peel (see Figure A-1) at a rate of 50 mm (2 inch) per minute using a wire length of approximately 762 mm (30 inch).
-Calculate the average value of adhesion to determine conformance to the requirements specified in Section A.2.4.
-The labels shall show no evidence of self-lifting, delaminating, smudging, or discoloring after conditioning.
+This test applies only to labels applied to the bottom side of printed circuit boards intended to withstand wavesolder processes.
+Place six labeled, printed ASTM D1000 test panels in an oven maintained at 500 degrees F. After seven minutes, remove the printed test panels and allow them to cool to room temperature.
+At the end of the test, perform verification of the test labels as stated in clause 5.2 to determine any degradation of the bar code.
+Examine the label to determine compliance to clause 4.1.1.1.
+Adhesion strength may also be measured as described in clause 5.6.3.